vinceglb/FileKit/README.md

 ### Picker Compose

-The `rememberPickerLauncher` function allows you to create a `Launcher` that can be used to easily pick files from a Composable.
+The `rememberPickerLauncher` function allows you to create a launcher that can be used to easily pick files from a Composable.

 ```kotlin
 val mode = PickerSelectionMode.Directory